khanhmeoden/khanhmeoden/README.md

 Frontend Web Developer
 ----------------------

 I started learning web programming languages three years ago.
 After gaining a solid foundation in HTML, CSS, and JavaScript, I began practicing through group projects at university.
-Subsequently, I delved into various JavaScript frameworks for frontend web development, such as ReactJS and Svelte.
+Subsequently, I delved into various JavaScript frameworks for frontend web development, such as ReactJS.
 Additionally, I explored backend technologies like Node.js and Spring Boot with the goal of becoming a full-stack developer in the future.

 * 🌍  I'm based in Ha Noi
 * ✉️  You can contact me at [haikhanhtruong@gmail.com](mailto:haikhanhtruong@gmail.com)